jeftegoes/Cybersecurity/README.md

 - The IP address of the source can be blocked.
 - Harder to combat because traffic comes form thousands of different sources.
 - It is also difficult do distinguish between legitimate user traffic from attack when spread across so many sources.
-- DDoS attacks are distribuited using botnets.
+- DDoS attacks are distributed using botnets.
 - Very common with Hacktivists.

 ### 11.4.1.
 Prevention